RyanOngAI/research_papers/README.md

 Paper 4 | ***ImageNet Classification with Deep Convolutional Neural Networks*** by Alex Krizhevsky, Ilya Sutskever, and Geoffrey E. Hinton

-Paper 5 | ***Sentiment Analysis on Movie Reviews using Recursive and Recurrent Neural Network Architectures*** by Aditya Timmaraju and Vikesh Khanna
+Paper 5 | ***Sentiment Analysis on Movie Reviews using Recursive and Recurrent Neural Network Architectures*** by Aditya Timmaraju, and Vikesh Khanna

 ## 8th September 2018
 ***Sentiment Analysis on Movie Reviews using Recursive and Recurrent Neural Network Architectures*** by Aditya Timmaraju and Vikesh Khanna – published in 2015